West Bromwich Mountaineering Club: Achievements

-Up to 2025 none of the fourteen 8,000-metre peaks had seen an ascent by a WBMC member and the highest points reached were around 22000 ft by Dot and John Wagstaff during an unsuccessful attempt on Lenin Peak in 1998 and the summits of Lhakpa Ri 23100 ft in Tibet by John Edwards in September 2006 and Baruntse 23497 ft in Nepal by Wesley Marks in May 2024.
-However, on 25 September 2025 at around 8am Nepal time, Wesley Marks successfully reached the summit of Manaslu (8,163m), the 8th highest mountain in the world.
+On 25 September 2025 at around 8am Nepal time, Wesley Marks successfully reached the summit of Manaslu (8,163m), the 8th highest mountain in the world.
+Before 2025 none of the 14 8,000-metre peaks had seen an ascent by a WBMC member and the highest points reached were around 22000 ft by Dot and John Wagstaff during an unsuccessful attempt on Lenin Peak in 1998 and the summits of Lhakpa Ri 23100 ft in Tibet by John Edwards in September 2006 and Baruntse 23497 ft in Nepal by Wesley Marks in May 2024.

 The largest number of club members on a major peak occurred on 16 March 2012 when a party of 25 members completed a winter ascent of Jbel Toubkal (4167m) the highest peak in North Africa.

-However, there have been many other achievements by individuals in the club.
-Mike Nicholls, John Hipwood, John Wagstaff, Nev Tandy, Mike Lay, Paul Cleary, Brian Green, Andy Brown, and Chris Dean have completed all the Munros and John Hipwood and Mike Nicholls, having climbed over 1200 Marilyns, were 24th and 34th in the 'RHB Hall of Fame' in 2010.
+There have been many other achievements by individuals in the club.
+For example Mike Nicholls, John Hipwood, John Wagstaff, Nev Tandy, Mike Lay, Paul Cleary, Brian Green, Andy Brown, and Chris Dean have completed all the Munros and John Hipwood and Mike Nicholls, having climbed over 1200 Marilyns, were 24th and 34th in the 'RHB Hall of Fame' in 2010.

 Members' names are also on completers' lists of lesser hills such as the Nuttalls and County Tops in England and Wales.

 Members have recorded ascents of many alpine peaks including Mont Blanc, Monte Rosa, the Matterhorn and Grossglockner, and further afield have planted the club flag on the summits of Aconcagua, Aneto, Mount Ararat, Mount Elbrus, Jebel Toubkal, Kilimanjaro, Mera Peak and Mount Fuji while Nigel Kettle & John Edwards have climbed virgin summits in Kyrgyzstan and Antarctica respectively.

 Ken Priest, Pete Poultney and Graeme Stanford are currently three of the club's leading climbers.

 Van Greaves has published several books of mountaineering photographs and walking as well as many articles in UK walking magazines and Bob Charteris has created the 100 mile Teme Valley Way walk.